Wood Buffalo Food Bank Uses Data from Link2Feed’s Food Bank Technology as Emergency Response Tool

 Critical source for information

-The food bank became the primary source of statistics about relief efforts and was called upon by various government agencies, media and funders to share their data.
+Thanks to Link2Feed’s food bank technology, the food bank became the primary source of statistics about relief efforts and was called upon by various government agencies, media and funders to share their data.

 This real-time access to information increased the food bank’s awareness and fundraising capacity, since no other agencies could provide this type of data.